scalar-labs/scalar-kubernetes/docs/StepByStepManualDeploymentGuideScalarDLOnAWS.md

 ## Create MySQL server

-To use MySQL as the database for the Scalar DL, create a RDS MySQL server using the following steps
+To use MySQL as the database for the Scalar DL, create an RDS MySQL server using the following steps.

 * Open the [Amazon RDS](https://console.aws.amazon.com/rds/) service
 * First create a DB subnet group for the RDS instance, follow the steps for creating DB subnet group